BenjaminEllett/Generator/PackagingAndInstall/README.md

         Set-Location .\PackagingAndInstall
         .\CreateReleaseZipFiles.ps1

-3. Update the URIs and SHA512 hashes in the InstallGenerator.ps1 script
+3. Update the URIs and SHA512 hashes in the InstallGenerator.ps1 script.
+You can find the hashes in $HOME\Documents\PublishedZipFiles\EasyToUseGeneratorFileHashes.json and $HOME\Documents\PublishedZipFiles\GeneratorFileHashes.json.
+You can get the hashes by running the following PowerShell commands:

+        Get-Content $HOME\Documents\PublishedZipFiles\EasyToUseGeneratorFileHashes.json
+        Get-Content $HOME\Documents\PublishedZipFiles\GeneratorFileHashes.json

 4. Run the following PowerShell commands.
 PowerShell should still be in the PackagingAndInstall directory.

         .\CreateInstallProgramZipFile.ps1

 5. Update the SHA512 hashes and URIs in this file.
 The hashes are in the **Instructions for downloading and installing the program** section.
+You can get the new hash value by running the following PowerShell command:

+        Get-Content $HOME\Documents\PublishedZipFiles\GeneratorInstallScriptsFileHashes.json

-6. Run the following script to upload the release binaries to Generator's Azure storage account:
+6. Run the following PowerShell commands to upload the release binaries to Generator's Azure storage account:

+        [int] $majorVersion = <REPLACE_WITH_MAJOR_VERSION_NUMBER>
+        [int] $minorVersion = <REPLACE_WITH_MINOR_VERSION_NUMBER>
-        .\UploadReleaseToAzureStorageAccount.ps1
+        .\UploadReleaseToAzureStorageAccount.ps1 "v$majorVersion-$minorVersion"

 7. Make sure all changes are checked in

-8. Go to GIT and create the release.
+8. Go to GitHub and create the release.
 This includes creating the GIT tag with the version.

 9. Test install again to make sure it works in production.